fullstack-hy2020/fullstack-hy2020.github.io/src/content/4/en/part4c.md

 npm install mongoose-unique-validator
 ```

-and extend the code by following the library documentation:
+and extend the code by following the library documentation in <i>models/user.js</i> file:

 ```js
 const mongoose = require('mongoose')